piwi3910/ansible-role-vmwareloginsight/README.md

 Author Information
 ------------------

-Feel free to contact me on GitHub (https://github.com/chipzoller) or Twitter (@chipzoller).
+Feel free to contact me on GitHub (https://github.com/piwi3910).
 All feedback is most welcome.